In This Article

 There are good job opportunities at every level along the education pathway.

-While there are good job opportunities available at every level along the education pathway (nutritionists or dietetic technicians, for example), businesses that hire dietitians respect and value RD or RDN qualifications and routinely include a requirement or preference for these credentials in job descriptions and postings.
-RDs and RDNs are becoming more visible to the public as they move from clinical settings to take on prominent roles in a range of businesses like spas, health clubs, specialty retail food stores catering to diet-specific clients, major restaurant chains, and professional sports organizations.
+RDs and RDNs are becoming more visible to the public as they move from clinical settings to take on prominent RDN roles in a range of businesses like spas, health clubs, specialty retail food stores catering to diet-specific clients, major restaurant chains, and professional sports organizations.

-If you are passionate about nutrition and health, become an RDN.
+If you are passionate about dietetics and health, earn an RDN degree.

 Depending on where you live, your school should be accredited by one of the following regional agencies: